steel-bucket/Gate/README.md

     - `hotfix/*` if you've fixed a bug that is deployed and/or causing problems in Production.
     - Note: DON'T push to `master` or `release` branch.
 * Use an IDE linter, like **SonarLint**, to fix common bugs/code quality issues.
-* Update your task's status in the provided spreadsheet.